Bitcoin Rhodium Price Tops $2.09 on Top Exchanges (XRC)

-Bitcoin Rhodium (CURRENCY:XRC) traded 14.2% higher against the US dollar during the 1-day period ending at 18:00 PM ET on March 31st.
-One Bitcoin Rhodium coin can currently be purchased for about $2.09 or 0.00006552 BTC on exchanges.
-Bitcoin Rhodium has a total market cap of $2.58 million and approximately $26,253.00 worth of Bitcoin Rhodium was traded on exchanges in the last 24 hours.
-In the last week, Bitcoin Rhodium has traded 41.4% lower against the US dollar.
+Bitcoin Rhodium (CURRENCY:XRC) traded 14.2% higher against the U.S. dollar during the one day period ending at 17:00 PM ET on April 4th.
+Over the last seven days, Bitcoin Rhodium has traded 41.4% lower against the U.S. dollar.
+Bitcoin Rhodium has a total market cap of $2.58 million and $26,253.00 worth of Bitcoin Rhodium was traded on exchanges in the last 24 hours.
+One Bitcoin Rhodium coin can now be purchased for approximately $2.09 or 0.00006552 BTC on major exchanges.

 - Diplexcoin (DLX) traded 1.4% higher against the dollar and now trades at $0.0039 or 0.00000022 BTC.